vv61Zhang/ECE143-Life-expectancy/PCA/Readme.txt

 I write down every annotation in each part of code.
 Please feel free to read them and tell me if there is any doubt.

-So far, the input is raw data and out put is a new variable subspace and each eigenvalue, eigenvector in each  dimension by sequence.
+So far, the input is raw data and output is a new variable subspace and eigenvalues, eigenvectors in each  dimension by relevance sequence.

 We can directly use new subspace of variable or only derive the sequence of relevance to help us obtain information more efficiently.